tboby/onnx-asr-addon/README.md

 ## Add-ons

-This repository contains the following add-ons
+This repository contains the following add-on

 ### [Example add-on](./example)